AdityaVijay1/CMSLearningJournal/week-2-learning-journal.md

 - Measurable: Increase online engagement by implementing features like contacting us, product menus, and online ordering, aiming for a 25% rise in website traffic within the first three months which can be measured through google site analytics.

-- Achievable: Collaborate with a skilled web development team to create a visually appealing and functional website that aligns with the business's theme and brand identity.

-- Relevant: Address the contemporary demands of the digital market by integrating e-commerce capabilities, online promotions, and a blog section highlighting coffee-related content for enthusiasts.

-- Time-bound: Launch the website within the next six months, ensuring all features are thoroughly tested, and an effective marketing strategy is in place for a successful rollout.
-- Specific: Develop a user-friendly website with an intuitive interface, allowing customers to browse the coffee menu, place orders seamlessly, and explore additional information about the business to keep the customer engaged.

-- Measurable:  Setting measurable targets for increased online engagement and sales over specific periods which would be around 3 months to see these changes as through marketting and word of mouth we can increase our brand reputation and value.

 - Achievable: Ensuring that the website design and features align with the business's current capabilities and resources.
 Increasing brand awareness through a website

 - Relevant:  Tailoring the website content to align with the coffee business's brand identity, values, and customer expectations.
 Ensuring that the information provided is relevant, up-to-date, and compelling.

-- Time-Bound: Set a realistic timeline for the website development, testing, and launch.
+- Time-bound: Set a realistic timeline for the website development, testing, and launch which maybe around 6 months to reach our goals and see results.
 Establish milestones for ongoing updates, improvements, and marketing efforts to drive sustained growth, the aim for our business is to increase customer engagement and reduce the customer acquisition costs.

 By adhering to SMART criteria, the coffee business can approach website development with a strategic and goal-oriented mindset, enhancing its online presence and fostering a more connected and dynamic relationship with its customer base.